tinymce/tinymce-docs/tinydrive/getting-started/configuration.md

 ### `tinydrive_max_image_dimension`

-This setting enables you to constrain the width/height of uploaded images.
-When this is enabled any images with a higher width or height than the specified amount would be proportionally resized down to the specified max dimension.
+This setting enables constraining the width/height of uploaded images.
+When this is enabled any images with a higher width or height than the specified amount would be proportionally resized down to the specified maximum dimension.

 **Type:** `Number`